-Singer/songwriter and multi instrumentalist Katie Henry has been absorbing the life-altering glory of rock and blues music since her parents first put needle to vinyl.
+NJ born singer/songwriter and multi instrumentalist Katie Henry has been running nonstop in support of her IBMA and Blues Blast nominated debut album ‘High Road’ and she is not slowing down.
+Katie and her band have been bringing their unique blend of blues influenced music to the people from one coast to the other.
 From her musical upbringing in the mountains of North Jersey to cutting her teeth in the New York City circuit, Katie channels all of her experience into her own distinctive sound.
-Whether she is crafting lyrics and melodies, soloing on her Gibson SG guitar, tickling the keys of a Vintage Vibe, or belting out her favorite blues songs, Katie shows that her music has no limits.
+Whether she is crafting lyrics and melodies, soloing on her Gibson SG guitar, tickling the keys, or belting out her favorite blues songs, Katie shows that her music has no limits.

 Katie’s musical journey began when she was barely old enough to attend concerts.
 Shortly after, at the age of 6, she began to take piano lessons.
 She quickly became the “house” piano player for all night family sing alongs and very soon began crafting her own songs in the back of her school notebooks.
 Heavily involved in school band, her passion for music continued to grow in college, where she also picked up the guitar.
 That drive led her to the NYC jam session scene where she quickly assembled a band.
 It was there that she started to shape the powerful sound that was to become hers.
 Jim Hynes from Making A Scene Magazine writes, "Henry has a flair for songwriting that exceeds many blues artists.
 It's a wide arc, one that encompasses roots, R&B, funk, pop, and rock."
 Katie’s talent is fully on display with the release of “High Road” which debuted at #12 on the Roots Music Reports Top 50 Contemporary Blues Albums chart in January 2019 and has continued to receive consistent airplay on radio stations throughout the country.